 - 1. Be admitted to Thomas University. - 2.
-A minimum composite score of 750 across the three tests within the GACE Program Admissions Assessment are required unless exempted by the following: - SAT® (1000 Verbal/Critical Reading and Math prior to 7/1/19) - SAT® (1080 on Evidence-based Reading/Writing and Math on or after 7/1/19) - ACT® (43 English and Math) - GRE® (1030 Verbal and Quantitative; after 8/1/11, 297 Verbal and Quantitative) - Possess a current Georgia Professional Standards Commission (GaPSC) Provisional Teacher Certification (exclusion, Provisional Teacher Certification in Career and Technical Specialization fields). - 3.
-Hold a bachelor's degree in a relevant field from a regionally accredited college or university. - 4.
-Report a minimum GPA of 3.0 on a 4.0 scale in the last 60 credit hours of their bachelor's degree and relevant graduate coursework or conferred master's degree.
+Hold a minimum of a bachelor's degree from a regionally accredited college or university. - 3.
+Report a minimum GPA of 2.75 on a 4.0 scale from their bachelor's degree and relevant graduate coursework or conferred master's degree.
+Applicants with a GPA lower than 2.75 may be considered for admission by the prospective graduate program.
 The GPA is considered in context of the cumulative GPA for that bachelor's degree, work experience, relevant credentials, and other undergraduate and graduate course work, the strength of the student's personal and professional goal statements, reference letters, and academic history.
-Applicants with a GPA lower than 3.0 may be considered for admission by the prospective graduate program.
-Any candidate admitted with a GPA lower than 3.0 may be required to take a 3-credit hour writing course and/or additional requirements as deemed appropriate by the graduate program. - 5.
-Submit three recommendation forms from professional or academic references (2 colleagues and 1 administrator/supervisor). - 6.
-A personal statement of career and educational objectives, including the rationale for pursuing a graduate degree (maximum two pages).
-Applicants with a GPA lower than 3.0 and/or an ethics reprimand on their certificate must explain the circumstances which adversely impacted their previous academic performance and/or the reason for the reprimand. - 7.
-Provide proof professional liability insurance. - 8.
-PK-12 School Employees must submit a Professional School Experience form. - 9.
-Complete the GAPSC Educator Ethics Assessment.
-An individual holding a current Georgia Professional Standards Commission Provisional Teacher Certification will be exempt from taking the GAPSC Educator Ethics Assessment for program admission. - 10.
-Not have previously been denied admission to, had an unsatisfactory performance rating, or been removed from student teaching at another institution. - 11.
-Upon admission, there are a few last tasks for teacher candidates to complete in their MyPSC account before they will be eligible to register for classes.
+Any candidate admitted with a GPA lower than 2.75 may be required to take a 3-credit hour writing course and/or additional requirements as deemed appropriate by the graduate program. - 4.
+Submit three recommendation forms from professional or academic references (2 colleagues and 1 administrator/supervisor).

+- 5. A personal statement of career and educational objectives, including the rationale for pursuing a graduate degree (maximum two pages).
+Applicants with a GPA lower than 2.75 and/or an ethics reprimand on their certificate must explain the circumstances which adversely impacted their previous academic performance and/or the reason for the reprimand. - 6.
+Provide proof professional liability insurance. - 7.
+PK-12 School Employees must submit a Professional School Experience form.
+P-12 school employee candidates applying for admission to the Thomas University Division of Education must discuss their professional plans with their principals and obtain their support for working with the candidates throughout the program to assist them in completing the required field-based learning experiences (multiple grade bands, diverse ethnic groups, and linguistic groups). - 8.
+Passing scores GAPSC Educator Ethics Assessment. - 9.
+Not have previously been denied admission to, had an unsatisfactory performance rating, or been removed from student teaching at another institution. - 10.
+Upon admission, there are additional tasks for teacher candidates to complete in their MyPSC account before they will be eligible to register for classes.
 They are: 1) claiming program enrollment, 2) answering Personal Affirmation Questions (PAQs), 3) submitting the Pre-Service Application, including the Verification of Lawful Presence form and picture ID (if applicable), and 4) having official transcripts from ALL colleges/universities previously attended submitted to the GaPSC.